Indoor and Outdoor Bonsai Trees and Bonsai Tools

 Today's Most Popular Bonsai Trees and Products

 This dwarf Juniper from Japan is the most popular evergreen in the U.S. When we think of a traditional bonsai and what it should look like we think of a "Juniper Procumbens Nana".
 They are very hardy, long-lived and tolerate many adverse conditions.
-This is an excellent tree for the beginner.
+Trained style.